runtimeverification/kontrol/docs/state-diff/README.md

 ### 📜 Scripting all of this 📜

 Phew!
 This is nothing short of a mouthful of steps!
-In case you don't want to generate the necessary scripts by manally repeating all that we have gone through, we provide the [`record-state-diff.sh`](test/kontrol/scripts/record-state-diff.sh) script automatically generate the JSON files.
+In case you don't want to manually repeat all that we have gone through, we provide the [`record-state-diff.sh`](test/kontrol/scripts/record-state-diff.sh) script automatically generate the JSON files.
 Note that all the relevant environment variables are also present in the script so it can be reused with your project.

 ## 📝 Write Your Proofs 📝